Updated January 28, 2021

 What Happens When You Don’t Use a CPAP Machine?

 When you don’t use your CPAP machine, you’re only hurting yourself!
-Stopping CPAP therapy if you have Obstructive Sleep Apnea can put yourself at risk for serious health consequences like heart attack, stroke, or death.
+Stopping CPAP therapy if you have Obstructive Sleep Apnea can put you at risk for serious health consequences like heart attack, stroke, or death.
 The best strategy when you have OSA is to troubleshoot the CPAP intolerance you may have and go from there.
 The best place to start is with your doctor.
 He or she may have helpful advice that can help you get back on track as you navigate your therapy.

 Easy enough, right?
 You’re now ready to begin your CPAP therapy!
 It may take time to adjust, but the long-term benefits of CPAP therapy are well worth the few nights of discomfort as you adjust.
 Don’t take our word for it – talk to fellow CPAP patients at CPAPtalk.com.